iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.6.00.005_01/report.md

 > Great Doctor!!very good besides manner, and very professional.<br> :date: __2021-01-24 18:58:07__

 > Always feel like I matter<br> :date: __2021-01-24 02:56:25__

-> Our insurance company recommends this.
-We have used it several times for rashes, eczema treatment, Pink eye.
-It was great.
-There was a hiccup on the cost.
-The normal price is $79, but our insurance gives a discount.
-Make sure you enter the access key or service code that your company gives, in addition to putting in your insurance.
-Ours dropped to $20.<br> :date: __2021-01-22 00:11:30__

-> this is awesome.<br> :date: __2021-01-17 05:56:19__

-> First tele health experience.
-Saved time going to regular doctor for something minor but it did need medical attention.
-Fast and got immediate attention.
-Very pleasant doctor.
-Two Thumbs up!!!<br> :date: __2021-01-11 20:54:12__